theOtherLuke/nordlynx-router/README.md

 Start with a fresh install of Debian 12, fully updated. **For now, only connect the internet facing interface**, which will be referred to as wan.
 If installing on bare metal, or any other method that would hinder copy/paste functionality, I recommend configuring over ssh so you can copy and paste.

-If you want to use ssh to configure NordVPN, configure it on the host:
+Make sure the user you use to set this up is in sudoers.

-if you don't have an ssh server installed (Debian allows you to select it at install):
+If you want to use ssh to configure, make sure you have an ssh server installed.
+If you don't have an ssh server installed (Debian allows you to select it at install):
-`$ apt install openssh-server`
+`$ sudo apt install openssh-server`

 Test internet connetivity on host.